kilpkonn/msc-thesis/main.typ

   ],
 ) <rust-filling-todo>

-In addition to `todo!()` macro holes `rust-analyzer` has a concept of typed holes as we described in @rust-analyzer.
+In addition to `todo!()` macro holes, `rust-analyzer` has a concept of typed holes, as we described in @rust-analyzer.
-From term search perspective they work in the same way as ```rust todo!()``` macros - term search needs to come up with a term of some type to fill them.
+From a term search perspective, they work in the same way as ```rust todo!()``` macros: term search needs to come up with a term of some type to fill them.
 The same example with typed holed instead of ```rust todo!()``` macros can be found in @rust-filling-typed-hole.
 #figure(
 sourcecode()[```rs